About Rankquant

 Why you should trust our logic

 Everything we do is documented at /methodology.
 Every review page shows the math step-by-step: raw scores per source, the formula, the intermediate values, the final score.
 If you disagree with the output, you can check our work.
-The normalization source code is published at github.com/rankquant — fork it, improve it, cite it.
+The normalization is specified in full — admission rules, the shrinkage constant, the percentile mapping — at /methodology, so any percentile we publish can be recomputed and contested.

 Independence and disclosure